bluehackrafestefano/LAMPstackForAkaunting/README.md

 ```
 - You should see a page with an “Apache2 Ubuntu Default” header showing that Apache2 has been installed successfully.
 ## Step 3: Installing and testing PHP 7.4
-- PHP 7.4 is the latest available right now so let’s install that along with some regularly used modules:
+- Let’s install PHP 7.4 as a stable version:
 ```sh
 sudo apt install php7.4 php7.4-mysql php-common php7.4-cli php7.4-json php7.4-common php7.4-opcache libapache2-mod-php7.4 -y
 ```